meetri/sage/README.md

 ### Features
 - Aggregate all your docker containers from multiple hosts
-- Detect orchestration platform per container
-- perform proxy operations on containers based on detected orchestration platform utilizes `dcos` for DCOS, ( `kubectl` for Kubernetes ), and `docker` for docker
+- perform operations on containers based on detected orchestration platform utilizes `dcos` for DCOS, ( `kubectl` for Kubernetes ), and `docker` for docker
 - Easily connect, view logs, stop, start, and restart containers on any host